shtts/nix-dotfiles/README.md

 # Important
-a lot of time i use llm to help me configure nixos/home-manager, that's why you may see cringe comments in the code.
+a lot of time i use LLMs to help me configure nixos/home-manager, that's why you may see cringe comments in the code.
 # List of nix resources
 - [NixOS Manual](<https://nixos.org/manual/nixos/stable/>)
 - [Nixpkgs Manual](<https://nixos.org/manual/nixpkgs/stable/>)